ahives/OrderPaymentSystemExample/README.md

 Couriers are dispatched when the order has been confirmed by the restaurant to have been valid.

+##### When a courier is dispatched...

+When a courier is dispatched he/she can either confirm or decline the restaurant's request.
+A courier is dispatched by the restaurant by finding a courier that meets certain criteria based on locale and whether or not the courier is active.
+Once an appropriate courier is chosen, a request is sent to the chosen courier so that can confirm or decline delivery of the order. status is updated.
+If the courier confirms the request for delivery, they will subsequently head to the restaurant location to pick up the order.
+If the courier declines the request, the restaurant must dispatch a new courier or cancel the order.
+An order can be canceled by either the customer, restaurant, or courier at different points in the workflow.
+A customer or restaurant can cancel an order up to the point when the order is picked up by the courier.
+A courier can only cancel an order after it has picked up the order in route to delivery.
+The state machine diagram in figure 3 represents the aforementioned states and transitions.
+The black colored states are considered final states.

 ![Courier State Machine Diagram](CourierStateMachine.png)

 **Figure 3**

 ####  Courier Sate Machine Orchestration
 The state machine diagram in Figure 3 represents a rendering of how states are transitioned by certain events.
-Figure 4 represents how the tasks are
-orchestrated so that the various state transitions can take place.
+Figure 4 represents how the various tasks are orchestrated so that state transitions can take place.

 ![Courier State Machine with Consumers Diagram](CourierStateMachineWithConsumers.png)